Todd Rogers: Amateur

-Rogers was originally turned on to beach volleyball by his San Marcos High School coach, Jon Lee, as a way to stay fit for the indoor volleyball season.
+Rogers was originally turned on to beach volleyball by his San Marcos High School coach, Jon Lee, to stay fit for the indoor volleyball season.
 Rogers' first teammate was then-San Marcos High School teammate Clay Holdren, a cousin of Dax Holdren, in 1987.

-He later competed with Dax Holdren and the two entered into professional tournaments starting in 1993.
-Rogers, however, could not collect any prize money in order to keep his amateur status with the National Collegiate Athletic Association as he was also competing with the UC Santa Barbara Gauchos while a student-athlete.
+He later competed with Holdren; together, they entered professional tournaments starting in 1993.
+Rogers, however, could not collect any prize money to keep his amateur status with the National Collegiate Athletic Association, as he was also competing with the UC Santa Barbara Gauchos while a student-athlete.
 The duo competed in the Manhattan Beach Open in August 1995, finishing 25th.

 Professional career

 1996–2001: starting with Dax Holdren

 After graduating from UC Santa Barbara, Rogers turned professional and kept Dax Holdren as his partner.
 The duo competed in the domestic AVP Tour and the international FIVB Beach Volleyball World Tour.
 Rogers took AVP Rookie of the Year honors in 1997.
 It took until the AVP Minneapolis Open in July 1998 for the pair to win their first tournament together while their first FIVB Beach Volleyball World Tour tournament win came in June 2000 at the Mexico Open in Rosarito, Mexico.

 Rogers and Holdren spent 6 years as a professional tandem and achieved 5 first-place finishes on the AVP Tour and 1 first-place finish apiece on the FIVB Beach World Tour and the Beach Volleyball America Tour.
 He played every match during this span with Holdren, with exceptions being Kevin Martin for the 1997 AVP Tour Dallas Open, Canyon Ceman for the 1999 AVP Tour Cleveland Tournament of Champions, Stein Metzger for the 2000 FIVB Brazil Open, and various teammates for the 1998–2001 AVP Tour King of the Beach tournaments held in Las Vegas, before switching to Sean Scott permanently at the end of 2001.